Madagascar School Project's doctors receive donated medications.

-With the nearest doctor 45 minutes away on foot, we realized early on that we needed a doctor to help our students and villagers.
+With the nearest doctor 45 minutes away on foot, we realized early on that we needed a doctor to support our students and villagers.

-We built a medical clinic on the school site and employed a doctor who lived and worked here during the week.
+We had a small medical clinic and employed a doctor who lived and worked at the school during the week.
 He treated everyone, whether or not they could pay for his services.
 Our waiting room was often full, especially in winter when pneumonia is common.
-Now we are waiting for our two student doctors to finish their degrees before we restaff the clinic with a doctor 4 days per week.